 It’s such a common aspect of infancy that you’ll soon be unfazed by its appearance.
 However, you may find yourself wondering if the spit up habits of your little one are due to more than just a sensitive tummy.

-Feeding your baby healthy foods, including cereals is important, but sometimes, they'll experience digestion issues.
+Feeding your baby healthy foods, including organic cereals (see our guide here) is important, but sometimes, they'll experience digestion issues.

 As common as spit up is, there is a possibility that your sweet baby is actually dealing with acid reflux.
 This can often be very uncomfortable for your baby.